Updated: 12 hours ago

 Leadership and middle managers must take ultimate responsibility for D&I in areas under their control, to ensure development of practice and behaviours.

 D&I training should be designed and delivered according to staff team needs, with clear accountability and outcomes that are measured against organisational goals.
-To do otherwise, is just a tick box exercise, and a waste of resources.
+To do otherwise is just a tick box exercise, and a waste of resources.

 Diversity and inclusion is complex in nature and should be approached with this complexity in mind.
-A one size fits all approach will do little to effect positive cultural change, and truly develop inclusion.
+A one size fits all approach will do little to affect positive cultural change, and truly develop inclusion.

 It is critical to engage staff, within their role remits, with a clearly defined understanding of the intended outcomes of any training delivered.